Skip to main content

 When using Rill Developer, data transformations are powered by DuckDB and their dialect of SQL.
 Under the hood, by default, data models are created as views in DuckDB.
 Please check our modeling page and DuckDB documentation for more details about how to construct and write your model SQL syntax.

-In your Rill project directory, you can also create a <model_name>.sql file in the models directory containing an appropriate DuckDB SELECT statement.
+In your Rill project directory, you can also create a <model_name>.sql file containing an appropriate DuckDB SELECT statement, most commonly within the default models directory, to represent a model (or set of SQL transformations).
 Rill will automatically detect and parse the model next time you run rill start.

 Model materialization

-As mentioned, models will be materialized in DuckDB as views.
+As mentioned, models will be materialized in DuckDB as views by default.
 However, you can choose to materialize them as tables instead of views.
-To do this, add the following syntax to the top of the model SQL file:
+To do this, you can add the following annotation to the top of your model SQL file:

 -- @materialize: true

-Alternatively, it is possible to set it as a project-wide default via your rill.yaml file:
+Alternatively, it is possible to set it as a project-wide default as well that your models inherit via your rill.yaml file:

 models: